Tamsin Stuart Art

 Framed acrylic on canvas panel

-He sums up the mood, a mood I hadn't even acknowledged, so very eloquently.
+He sums up a mood very eloquently.

 Natalie